Are Solar Panels Worth It? 15 Pros & Cons of Solar Energy

 When you install solar panels, there is a large initial cost involved.
 Although the cost of installation is much cheaper than it used to be, and the government incentives and tax breaks help, the cost may still be beyond some people.

 Irrespective of how you finance the purchase, you should look at solar energy as a long-term investment.
 Although costs and electric bills vary, typically it takes around 8 years for your home solar power system to pay for itself.
-After that, you can enjoy free electricity for the remainder of the life of your system.
+After that, you enjoy free electricity for the remainder of the life of your system.

 Not Everyone Can Install Solar Panels

-Rooftop solar systems take up a lot of space, and property constraints mean they won't be suitable for everyone.
-If you live in a condo or another shared building, for example, you may not have access to the roof, unless you can persuade the management company and other residents to install communal solar panels.
+If you live in a condo or another shared building, you may not have access to the roof, unless you can persuade the management company and other residents to install communal solar panels.

 However, putting panels on your roof is not the only way to go solar at home.
 There are other solar technology alternatives you can look at, such as ground solar cells in your garden.

-Solar Panels Are Difficult To Move
+Difficult To Move

-You'll probably recoup most of the cost through the increased value of your property when you sell it, but you would need to install solar power again at your new home if it doesn't already have its own solar system in place.
+You'll likely recoup most of the cost through the increased value of your property when you sell it, but you would need to install solar power again at your new home if it doesn't already have its own solar system in place.

-Solar Power Doesn't Work At Night
+Doesn't Work At Night

-It may seem obvious, but many people overlook the simple fact that solar panels are weather dependent.
+It may seem obvious, but many people overlook the simple fact that solar panels are weather-dependent.
 They only produce electricity when there is sunlight, so they don't work at night.

 If you remain connected to the grid, that's not a problem.
-You can simply use the grid's power at night, and generate electricity from your own solar panels during the day (selling back any excess to keep your electric bill low or zero).
+You can simply use the grid's power at night, and generate electricity from your solar panels during the day (selling back any excess to keep your electric bill low or zero).

 However, if you intend to go off-grid, you need a way of storing your electricity so you don't lose power at night.